How to… Build a DIY Ukulele!

-Need a music intervention that could address: fine motor skills, following multi-step directions, self-esteem building, creative expression, attention to task, or frustration tolerance?
+Need a music intervention that could address: fine motor skills, following multi-step directions, creative expression, attention to task, or resiliency?
 One of my favorite experiences I’ve facilitated is creating a build-your-own ukulele kit - I just LOVE how versatile it is.

 Step by Step Directions For Building: